tasandberg/tasandberg.github.io/content/blog/build-a-blog-with-gatsby-and-forestry-part-1.md

 Part 1 (this post):

-* Basic setup.
+- Basic setup.
-* Styles and bootstrap
+- Styles and bootstrap
-* Site and SEO configuration
+- Site and SEO configuration
-* Writing blog posts in markdown and displaying them using Gatsby's graphql data layer.
+- Writing blog posts in markdown and displaying them using Gatsby's graphql data layer.
-* Blogpost images using `gatsby-remark-images`
-* Publish to github pages
-* Other hosting options

-Part 2:

-* Connecting your blog with Forestry CMS
-* Beyond blog-posts: CMS editors are nice!
-Let's use them for more than blog posts.
-* Typography
-* Publishing from Forestry (Github action)

 # Basic setup